kritzerenkrieg/FastDLX/README.md

 ## Troubleshooting

-### Application won't start
-- Ensure you're running Windows 10 x64 or later
-- Check that the executable isn't blocked (Right-click → Properties → Unblock)

 ### Can't find game directory
 - Manually browse to your CS:Source installation
 - The path should end with `cstrike\download`
 - Typical location: `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Source\cstrike\download`

 ### Downloads are slow
-- This is limited by the FastDL server's bandwidth
+- Limited by the FastDL server's bandwidth
-- Some servers may have rate limiting
-- Try a different FastDL server from the list
+- Bad internet
+- Use VPN

 ### "Scanning files..." takes too long
 - The first scan counts all files on the server
 - This is normal and happens once per session
-- Progress updates every 10 files found
+- Update maps only if you use it frequently

 ### Check the logs
 Logs are stored in the `Logs\` folder next to the executable: